Volleyball spiking drills

 How can players work on their timing for spiking?

-How to spike a volleyball?
+How do you spike a volleyball?